-Good Faux Wood Shutters vs Other Faux Wood Shutters in San Diego05/06/2019Tyson Williams There are many faux wood shutters available, but how do you tell the difference between quality faux wood shutters, like our Polywood® shutters, that will hold up over years and faux wood shutters that look worse and worse [[over time|as time goes on]39?
+Good Faux Wood Shutters vs Other Faux Wood Shutters in San Diego05/06/2019Tyson Williams There are many faux wood shutters available, but how do you tell the difference between quality faux wood shutters, like our Polywood® shutters, that will hold up over years and faux wood shutters that will wear out in within a few years?
 You need to examine the faux wood shutter’s structure and specifics such as its sturdiness, finish, and energy efficiency potential.
 Good faux wood won’t splinter, crack, chip or warp Any type of faux wood plantation shutters appear great when first installed.
 But shutters that are made with inferior materials such as cheap composites, vinyl-wrapped particleboards, or hollow louvers may sag, snap, splinter, or yellow.
 You won’t want low-quality faux wood shutters in high-traffic spaces or in areas that have extreme heat, cold, or dampness.
 Quality faux wood, like Polywood, is constructed from solid compounds that won’t disfigure, discolor or break.
-Its synthetic structure allows shutters to withstand bowing, splintering, cracking, and chipping, especially in high-humidity or varying-temperature areas.
-Checking the warranty should be the best way to tell the durability of a faux wood shutter.
+Its synthetic structure allows shutters to withstand bowing, splintering, cracking, and chipping, especially in humid or varying-temperature areas.
+If you have questions if a faux wood plantation shutter makes the grade or not, just check the warranty.
 Businesses that give a lifetime guarantee have faith in their window treatments because they only use the most durable materials.
 Good faux wood doesn’t stain Easy dusting will be similar for all types of faux wood shutters.
 However, deep cleaning has another set of troubles.
 Vinyl and other cheap materials will take in some liquid when cleaned with spray cleaner.
 Substandard faux wood shutters have finishes that can trap dirt and stains so that they are harder to keep clean.
 Companies that make quality plantation shutters know that faux wood should be easy to clean.
-For example, Polywood has a coating that is simple to wipe down quickly, so that your shutters appear always clean.
-Quality faux wood is also completely moisture resistant, so no matter what gets on the shutter, it can wipe off with a damp rag or spray cleaner.
-Good faux wood is energy efficient When you close your high-quality faux wood shutters, you should feel a remarkable change in air flow and heat transfer.
+For example, Polywood has a coating that is simple to wipe down quickly, so that your shutters appear as if they were just installed.
+Quality faux wood is completely moisture resistant, so no matter what gets on the shutter, it can wipe off with a damp rag or spray cleaner.
+High quality faux wood is energy efficient As you close your high-quality faux wood shutters, you should feel a remarkable change in air flow and heat transfer.
 The non-hollow louvers and compressed composites will help stop UV rays that increases the temperature and air transfer that can make a room chilly.
-Top graded faux wood window treatments, like Polywood shutters, will go even further in ensuring energy efficiency by adding in UV inhibitors and weather stripping.
+Top graded faux wood window treatments, like Polywood shutters, will go even further in ensuring energy efficiency through UV inhibitors and weather stripping.
 Plantation shutters made with a subpar material will not give you the same energy efficiency benefits.
 Shutters with second-rate composites or hollow louvers will still let the outside air flow in freely.
 Over time, low quality shutters can begin to warp and permanently separate the louvers.
 The way to find out if you purchased a shoddy faux wood is by finding its R-rating.
 The higher the number, the better the shutter blocks UV rays.
 Call a San Diego representative and get a great faux wood plantation shutter Choosing a high-caliber faux wood plantation shutter can sometimes seem like an impossible task.
 Good thing our Sunburst representatives will be happy to show you all our faux wood lines, so you can pick the right quality faux wood shutter for your space.
 To book a free in-home consultation, call 760-405-8887 today.